Bathroom Makeover for Under $2000

 I bought that cabinet for $60.
 It’s what is called a “pie cabinet.”
 I don’t care that’s it’s not what’s technically a storage piece.
 Using our imagination and creativity is what fuels inspiration and makes things reimagined!
 Right????

 The cabinet was filthy and ugly black.
-I painted it and I’m thinking of adding removable wall paper over the front glass.
-Thoughts?
+I painted it.

 The tile in the shower is real cement stone.
 I LOVE it.
 This is the 2nd tile job.
 The first we ended up ripping out because we couldn’t find a thing to frame it.
 We got fed up and started over.
-Lesson learned: have your end piece tiles before you begin.
+Lesson learned: have your end /trim tile pieces before you begin.
 Here, we didn’t need any!
 And this tile was super cheap!

-The addition of the stone “backsplash” was last minute.
+The addition of the stone “backsplash” above the vanity was last minute.
 We had a lot of leftover tile and I didn’t want to waste it.
-My brother suggested this idea.
 I didn’t like it at first and actually took a family vote.
-I lost the vote but happily did!
+I lost the vote and so glad I did.
 It looks awesome.
 The blue soap dispenser is Target’s Opalhouse line.

 The paint color was an original! 😬 I originally had a beige and hated it.
 I told my husband to take the paint to our local hardware store and tell them to add green.
 I didn’t care what it looked like to be honest.
 This is what he came home with. 🤷🏼♀️

 I thought I’d throw in a picture of the cabinet before I painted it.
-I’d never done a project like this before.
-I winged it and was very happy with the result.
-My husband and brother had to add new sides, a back, and shelves.
-They were warped and ruined.
+I did this many years ago and I’d never done a project like this before.
+I winged it and was very happy with the it.

 Not real keen with the inside color but I wanted a bright contrast.